Curated OER

 Camouflage, Protection, & Adaptations—Who am I?

-Learners explore ocean animal adaptations.
-For this animal adaptations lesson, students examine how different ocean animals use adaptations other than camouflage to protect themselves.
+Students explore ocean animal adaptations.
+In this animal adaptations instructional activity, students examine how different ocean animals use adaptations other than camouflage to protect themselves.

 Curated OER